30-minute framework

 The first 10 minutes aren't wasted.
 They build the trust that makes everything else work.

-The second 10 minutes are for them.
-Save your asks for the last 10 minutes.
+The middle 10 minutes are for them.
+Save your asks for somewhere else in the week.

 Not taking notes